Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 6. Click OK to save the joint properties and to exit the dialog.

-Joint Properties 1 and 2 are to be applied to the DFN, whereas Joint Property 3 is to be applied to the dike interfaces.
+Joint Properties 1 and 2 are to be applied to the DFN, whereas Joint Property 3 is to be applied to the other two joints.

 1. In the Visibility Tree, select the DFN surface entity with joint dip/dip directions 40 deg/300 deg (DXF clean.Default.Mesh 1).